mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **If Malthus Escapes:** He shouts: *"You're too late!
 Lord Shadows has two components already!
 The Worldrend comes!"* (This is a lie - he only has this one)

 **If Malthus Captured:** He reveals:
-- This is the first of three World-Splitter components
+- This is the first of five World-Splitter components (the Shadow Shard)
 - Lord Shadows plans to gather them all
-- Second component is with a dragon named Infernalix (sleeping under Kaer Thandros)
+- Second component (Flame Heart) is in the Goldshore Keeper vaults beneath Kaer Thandros, near where Dragon Infernalix sleeps
-- Third component's location is unknown
+- Third component (Void Fragment) sank with House Deepwater during the Worldrend
+- Fourth component (Stone Crown) remains with the Crown of Thaldros
+- Fifth component (Storm Eye) is held by the Aethorian Harmony
 - Once assembled, they can "wake the Primordial" and cause Second Worldrend
-- House Blackwood was innocent - framed because they tried to hide these components
+- House Blackwood was innocent - framed because they tried to protect these components

 **Loot:**
 - **First Component** (crystalline shard - plot item, cannot be destroyed by normal means)